Resources for First Year Seminar Instructors

-Resources for First Year Seminar (UNI 101 and HON 110) INSTRUCTORS
+Resources for First Year & Transfer Seminar (UNI 101/201) INSTRUCTORS

-Welcome FYS instructors!
+Welcome UNI instructors!
 On this page, you will find everything you need to help your FYS students with library and information literacy resources.

 Jump to: